 Anyone who has ever taken pride in baking a cake from scratch remembers the feeling of pulling it out of the oven at the exact right moment.
-The smell alone will make you melt, whether it’s a simple vanilla birthday cake or molten lava filled dish of decadence.
+The smell alone will make you melt, whether it’s a simple vanilla birthday cake or a molten lava-filled dish of decadence.

 There are many reasons you might have to store your cake before serving it.
 For example, if you’re planning on decorating it, or if you’re baking ahead of time because you’ve got multiple cakes to prepare, you may find yourself with cold cakes.